-The mentoring session will be held for graduate students and junior faculty will be held via zoom session during “lunch” on April 23.
+The mentoring session for graduate students and junior faculty will be held during lunch on April 26.
 Prominent health communication scholars will be available to discuss research and career advancement with junior scholars one-on-one or in small groups.
 Topics of discussion may include but are not limited to: How to start a research program?
 How to collaborate with others?
 How to take advantage of available resources, such as public data, to advance one’s research agenda?
 What kind of skills are in high demand in the current job market?
-How to transition from graduate school to employment either in academia or elsewhere?
+How to transition from graduate school to employment either in the academia or elsewhere?
 How to balance life and work in a new job?
 Etc.

 Dr. David Buller is a Senior Scientist and Director of Research at Klein Buendel, Inc., a health communication research company in Golden, Colorado.
 He received his PhD in Communication from Michigan State University.
 Formerly, Dr. Buller was a Professor of Communication and Director of the Behavioral Sciences Section in the Arizona Cancer Center at the University of Arizona (1986-1997), a Senior Scientist at AMC Cancer Research Center (1997-2002); and the Harold Simmons Chair for Health Communication at the Cooper Institute (2002-2005).
 For over 25 years, Dr. Buller has tested health communication strategies in disease prevention, most notably for skin cancer prevention.
 Dr. Buller evaluated interventions for improving occupational and recreational sun protection, promoting policy change in schools and workplaces, and using purpose-built shade, smart phones, and social media to improve sun protection and reduce indoor tanning.
 In this work, he coauthored the Sunny Days, Healthy Ways primary and secondary school curriculum, the Sun Safe School school policy intervention, the sunZapp mobile app, and the Go Sun Smart and Sun Safe Workplaces occupational policy and education programs.
 He has also studied technology-based interventions for community tobacco control, smoking cessation, nutrition education, human papillomavirus vaccine uptake, and responsible sales practice interventions for the alcohol and recreational marijuana marketplaces.
 In the area of dissemination and implementation of evidence-based programs, Dr. Buller has studied the scale-up of occupational sun protection interventions nationwide in the snowsports and transportation industries and has brought to market the Way To Serve® responsible beverage service training.
 Dr. Buller’s health communication research has been funded by the National Cancer Institute, National Institute on Alcohol Abuse and Alcoholism, National Institute of Allergy and Infectious Diseases, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institute on Drug Abuse, National Institute on Minority Health and Health Disparities, Centers for Disease Control and Prevention, Environmental Protection Agency, and Arizona and Colorado state governments.
 He is a past chair of the National Institutes of Health’s (NIH) Community Influences on Health Behavior Study Section and has served as a permanent member of four NIH study sections.
 Dr. Buller’s health communication work has been recognized by awards from the American Public Health Association, Kentucky Conference on Health Communication, and Colorado Cancer Coalition.
 He is a fellow of the Society of Behavioral Medicine.
 He has published over 195 books, chapters, and articles on his research.